 The National Minimum Wage applies to all employees, including full-time, part-time, temporary and casual employees, except the following categories or employees who are excluded from its provisions:

-- Employees who are close relatives of the employer, such as a spouse, father, mother, son, daughter, brother or sister;
+- Employees who are close relatives of the employer, where the employer is a Sole Trader, such as a spouse, civil partner, parent, step-parent, grandparent, child, step-child, grandchild, sibling or half-sibling of the employer;

 For the purposes of the Act, the following payments are regarded as wages: